conan-io/docs/glossary.rst

    binary package
       Output binary for the recipe compatible for certain settings and options.
 Usually, there are N binary packages inside one Conan package, one for each set of settings and options.
+Every binary package is identified by a package_id.

    settings
-      Settings are a set of different configurations that define the ABI of your package and that a consumer can indicate as input to retrieve the correct packages for his configuration.
+      A set of keys and values, like  `os`, `compiler` and `build_type` that are declared at the `~/.conan/settings.yml` file.

    options
-      An option is something that can be defaulted by the package creator, like if a library is static or shared.
-Options are specific to each package, and each package creator can define their options "header_only" for example.
-There is an option that is the most usual, and recommended name shared = True/False
+      :ref:`Options<conanfile_options>` are declared in the recipes, it is similar to the `setting` concept but it is something that can be defaulted by the recipe creator, like if a library is static or shared.
+Options are specific to each package (there is not a yml file like the `settings.yml` file), and each package creator can define their options "header_only" for example.
+The most common example is the "shared" option, with possibles values `True/False` and typically defaulted to `False`.

    requirement
       Packages on which another package depends on.